mikedane/giraffeacademy.com/content/programming-languages/c/2-windows-installation.md

 ---
 date: 2017-11-01T00:17:32-04:00
 title: "Windows Installation"
-seo_title: "Windows Installation | C | Mike Dane"
+seo_title: "Windows Installation | C | 🦒"
 subheader:
      greeting: C - Programming Language
      description: This course covers the basics of programming in C. Work your way through the videos/articles and I'll teach you everything you need to know to start your programming journey!
 description: This tutorial covers windows installation in C.
-author: Mike Dane
+author: 🦒
 image: windows-installation.png
 video: klv1losxLbY
 url: /programming-languages/c/windows-installation/